How TikTok Is Changing the Matcha Scene

 Pressure on Small Cafes

-- Specialty ingredients may not be available locally
+- Specialty ingredients that may not be available locally

 - Pressure to constantly innovate

-- Customers compare small cafes to well-funded chains
+- Customers comparing small cafes to well-funded chains

 Sustainability Concerns